ofaura/Andro_Dunos/README.md

 github: https://github.com/ofaura/Andro_Dunos

+Specifications of the game:

+	1. Both players have three lives.
+	2. You win if you manage to survive the whole level without dying.
+	3. If one of the two players dies, the game is over.

 Controls:

 F1 - To see colliison boxes
 F2 - Autowin
 F3 - Aulose
 F5 - GodMode
+F7 - To disable player 2.
+F8 - To enable player 2.

 PLAYER 1: